dwhitfield6/STM32WB55_BLE_Garage_Intrusion_Sensor_Bugsnag/README.md

 1. Confirm `.env` contains a valid `BUGSNAG_API_KEY` (plus optional `SENSOR_ID`, `FIRMWARE_VERSION`).
 2. From the project root run one of:
-	- `npm start` – default command that runs the smoke test and simulated crash once
+	- `npm start` – default command that throws the simulated crash once
 	- `npm run crash` – alias for the same behaviour, useful if you add other scripts later
 	- `run-crash.bat [crash name]` – Windows helper that optionally sets `CRASH_NAME` (supports multi-word names like `"Garage Door Watchdog"`; run `run-crash.bat --help` for examples)